I particularly like postcards.

 The worst thing to do is just to throw it away!
 It’s manage to survive for decades now, I think that little piece of history deserves to carry on a little while longer.
 But I can understand that you have no where to put it.
 Here are some suggestions!

-- High it under rarely lifted rug, or better yet under the carpet.
+- Hide it under a rarely lifted rug, or better yet under the carpet.
 No harm will come to it there, and maybe the next people to move in will enjoy discovering it!

 - Put it in a book.
 Any book!
 Next time to read the book, you could use this postcard as a bookmark.